 Because these neighborhoods make up a large swath of land, there’s a lot going on!
 Edgehill, for example, is surrounded by Vanderbilt and Belmont Universities, as well as several bustling urban districts, including Music Row, 12 South and the Gulch districts.

 The tiny city of Berry Hill also packs quite a punch with its hundreds of businesses that will appeal to a range of eccentricities and trades, including antique shops, craft supply stores, recording studios and doggie daycares.
-These quirks carry over into Berry Hill’s dining scene, which features innovative restaurants like beloved DIY pancake joint, The Pfunky Griddle.
+These quirks carry over into Berry Hill’s dining scene, which features innovative restaurants like The Yellow Porch, Calypso Cafe, Brothers Burger Joint and beloved DIY pancake joint, The Pfunky Griddle.